Initial claims, additional unemployment benefits in Oregon

-During the week of April 12-18, the Oregon Employment Department received 36,700 initial claims for unemployment benefits.
-Since public health measures began the week starting March 15, Oregon has received about 333,700 initial claims for unemployment insurance.
+During the week of April 19-25, the Oregon Employment Department received 28,500 initial claims for unemployment benefits.
+Since public health and safety measures began the week starting March 15, Oregon has received more than 362,000 initial claims for unemployment insurance.

 Helping Oregonians